BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 #.
 Click **New Unit** at the bottom of the expanded subsection.
 A new
    unit is added at the end of the subsection.
 #.
 On the unit page, the unit name is selected.
 Edit the name as needed.
-   Remember that students see the unit name in the courseware.
 #. :ref:`Add components<Add a Component>` to the new unit as needed.

 To create a new unit from a unit page: